-So far we have focussed our attention exclusively to a particular inductive type T (3.29) - that of finite sequences of non-negative integers.
-This is, of course, of a very limited scope.
-First, because one could think of finite sequences of other datatypes, e.g. Booleans or many others.
-Second, because other datatypes such as trees, hash-tables etc. exist which our notation and method should be able to take into account.
+So far we have focussed our attention exclusively to a particular inductive type T (3.31) - that of finite sequences of non-negative integers.
+This is, of course, of

 Although a generic theory of arbitrary datatypes requires a theoretical elaboration which cannot be explained at once, we can move a step further by taking the two observations above as starting points.
 We shall start from the latter in order to talk generically about inductive types.
 Then we introduce parameterization and functorial behaviour.